What is a Criminologist? (+ Becoming a Criminologist Career Guide)

 Job and Career Opportunities in Criminology

-Criminologists are technically referred to as sociologists and can be employed in a number of different areas.
+Criminologists are technically referred to as sociologists and can be employed in several different areas.

 Most commonly, a criminologist will work in a local, state, or federal law enforcement agency.